SkynetAppDev/skynetappdev.github.io/Approach document - Adding multiple fields and editing.md

 ####Description:
 To know how to implement multiple text field functionality in Sugar CRM.
 ####Step 1:
  Create a custom field using studio with the data type text field.
-In this case i have created a text field named ‘multi’ in custom module multifields.
+In this case I have created a text field named ‘multi’ in custom module multifields.

 ####Step 2:
  Create a file Save.php in modules/<module name>/ directory.